 Perspective Page View Navigation

 The creator of this template had tried to create a three-dimensional effect for the navigation menu.
-One of the important factors which we have to keep in mind while making a design is maintaining the same tone throughout the template.
-If you are making a creative website with a new effect, this navigation bar menu effect will come in handy for you.
+One important factor we must keep in mind while making a design is maintaining the same tone throughout the template.
+If you are making a creative website with a new effect, this navigation bar menu effect will come in handy.
 The developer of this design has given us six types of menu navigation effect.
 All six effects are three-dimensional and will take your whole page in the animation process.

 Off-Canvas Menu Effects

 As the name suggests this example includes an off-canvas menu effect.
 The creator of this design has given you animation effects for both traditional navbars and trendy sidebars.
 Nearly nine types of menu transition effects are given in this set.
-Based on your preference you can change the direction of the menu transition effects.
+You can change the direction of the menu transition effects based on your preference.
 In all nine menu designs, the designer has followed an icon and text label design for the menu options.
 Since most common icons are used in this design, the users can easily identify the menu options.
 Plus, the designer hasn’t used any redundant menu icons, which makes it a perfect option for professional websites.

 Another Menu Concept

 Originally this is a full-page menu design concept.
 But, you can use the design for regular navbars as well.
-In this menu, the developer has used line effects to indicate the selected menu.
+The developer used line effects in this menu to indicate the selected menu.
 The hover effects are precise and are timed well.
 Since it is a demo concept, it is not fully functional.
-By keeping this design as a base, you can create your own menu design.
-The whole code used to make this menu concept is shared with you in the CodePen editor.
+By keeping this design as a base, you can create your menu design.
+The code used to make this menu concept is shared with you in the CodePen editor.
 Hence, you can easily edit and visualize your customizations before using it on your website or application.

 It is another animation concept for your navigation bar.
 The animation in this example is fluid and swift.
-Right from the hover effect to the clicking animation, everything is taken care in this menu design.
+Everything is taken care of from the hover effect to the clicking animation in this menu design.
 Another advantage with this design is all these fluid animations are made using the CSS3 script alone.
 Because of this simple code structure, you can use this code on any website or application without any issue.
 Ample amount of space is given between each menu options to let the users easily interact with the options without any false click.

 Mobile Menu Concept

 Mobile Menu Concept is truly an interesting menu concept.
-As today’s smartphones are using edge to edge screen design, the screen area is becoming tall.
+As today’s smartphones use edge-to-edge screen design, the screen area is becoming tall.
 The designers are trying several methods to make the options easily accessible on these long screens.
 This quick menu concept not only looks interesting but also feels like practically possible.
 The menu bar is moved to the bottom of the screen which will be a thumb-friendly design.
 Plus, the scrollable menu option allows you to add more option in one area.
-This creative menu ticks all the three menu design principle like brand, navigation labels, and a useful search tool.
+This creative menu ticks all three menu design principles like brand, navigation labels, and a useful search tool.